Huy-DNA/shelter/report/chapters/implementation/index.typ

 === Vault auto-unseal - Vault transit engine

-For Vault auto-unseal, we use the simplest approach that Vault supports: the Vault Transit Engine.
+For Vault auto-unseal, we use the simplest approach that Vault supports: the Vault Transit Engine @hashicorp-transit.
 This implementation follows a "transit as a service" pattern, where one dedicated Vault instance (`vault-transit-1`) provides encryption services used to unseal the other Vault instances in the cluster.

 ==== Transit engine architecture